Vynn0/Sentiment-Dataset/README.md

 # Sentiment-Dataset
-Sentiment Analysis of AI-Generated Images Discourse using Social Media Data (X as the primary source, with YouTube and Reddit as supplementary sources)
+Sentiment Dataset of AI-Generated Images Discourse using Social Media Data (X as the primary source, with YouTube and Reddit as supplementary sources)

 Five seeds include:
 42,